 All dogs require regular vet visits to ensure good health and a long, happy life.
 A wellness checkup should happen once a year, which can cost anywhere from $50 to $250, depending on the services rendered.
 You won’t have to worry about monthly vet visits unless your Toy Poodle gets ill or injured.
 Medications may cost a monthly fee, whether temporarily or for a lifetime.

-Medicine costs can widely range, but you can expect to pay between $5 and $200 per month for as long as necessary.
+Medicine costs can vary widely, but you can expect to pay between $5 and $200 per month for as long as necessary.
 If your dog gets injured or requires surgery due to an illness, you could spend thousands on services to address the issue.
 Basically, medication and vet costs per month could theoretically be nothing or thousands of dollars depending on the month and the situation that your dog is in.

 Pet insurance typically covers unexpected illnesses and injuries, but not wellness care.
 So, while you may still have to pay out-of-pocket for things like checkups and vaccinations, you can save hundreds, if not thousands, of dollars on vet costs if your Toy Poodle were to get seriously ill or injured.
 The cost of pet insurance can range from about $30 to about $50 a month, depending on the plan and company that you decide to go with.